toydotgame/toydotgame.net/formatting.md

   the same as this page's.
 This appends a little external link SVG to the end of the link's text. **To circumvent this** and hide said graphic, use the `.noexternal`{:.highlight.language-css} class in a span IAL
+* The `.nomodal`{.highlight.language-css} class prevents the image zoom/viewer
+  modal from working on an image

 ## Reference information
 * [Kramdown IAL syntax](https://kramdown.gettalong.org/syntax.html#inline-attribute-lists)